Paper

 DISPOSAL INFO

-Place all office paper, notebook paper, tissue paper, tracing paper, catalogs, magazines, glossy inserts, envelopes and newspapers in your recycling bin.
+All uncoated office paper, notebook paper, tissue paper, thermal paper, tracing paper, catalogs, magazines, glossy inserts, envelopes, cardstock, and newspapers belong in your recycling bin.

 Paper is accepted in mixed recycling at all LRSWMD drop-off locations.

-The “plastic-y” part of envelopes is OK to leave on — it’s actually made from cellophane, which will dissolve during the recycling process.
+The “plastic-y” part of envelopes is OK to leave on — it’s actually made from cellophane, which dissolves during the recycling process.

 Shredded paper - put it in a clear plastic bag, tie it closed, and put the bag in the recycling bin.
 This is the only time plastic bags can go in the recycling bin — it will be separated and removed by workers at the recycling facility.